kronosnhz/HXHostsExporter/README.md

 ## Prerequisites
 * Install Python 3 [Official Download](https://www.python.org/downloads/) (uncheck Install for all users to not require Administrator rights)
-* Install `Requests Python Library` executing `py -m pip install requests` in a shell
+* Install `Requests Python Library` executing `py -m pip install requests` in your shell (I recommend PowerShell in Windows)

 ## How to run
 1. Set `hx_host `, `hx_port`, `username` and `password` variable values in the script
-1. Execute `py HXHostsExctractor.py` in a shell
+1. Execute `py HXHostsExctractor.py` in a shell (I recommend PowerShell in Windows)

 The script will create a new CSV file named `hx_all_hosts.csv` with all hosts in the platform.